pitpit/cakepan/README.md

 Cakepan
 =======

-Frontend developer toolkit to integrate your website in HTML/JS/CSS.
+Frontend developer toolkit to integrate your HTML/JS/CSS.
 Designed to work expressly with Symfony2, Silex and Wordpress project.

 Provides a way to quickly design the front-end of a new responsive website.
 Can be easily plugged to Symfony2, Silex or Wordpress.